 Abu Dhabi’s culture is a combination of international influences and Arabia’s Islamic traditions.
 Islam governs the way people live here, including what they wear, eat, and drink.
 There’s great tolerance of other cultures and visitors are always hospitably received.
 Here are a few cultural guidelines to follow while you’re in Abu Dhabi:

-Driving and driving is a punishable offence, even if you’ve had only a tiny sip
+– Drinking and driving is a punishable offence, even if you’ve had only a tiny sip.

 The culture of Abu Dhabi’s residents